The Best Shopping In Istanbul Is At These Places

 Colorful sights if Balat, Istanbul Turkey

-Tourists like to visit Balat for shopping because it is emerging to be one of the most popular Istanbul shopping spots.
+Tourists like to visit Balat for shopping because it is emerging as one of the most popular Istanbul shopping spots.
 The Balat bazaar is famous for selling antiques.
 Besides visiting the Balat bazaar, tourists can feast in the Balat and Fener, neighboring districts, for delicious Mediterranean cuisines.

-Most of the stalls and shops in this bazaar trade item on auction.
+Most of the stalls and shops in this bazaar trade items on auction.
 You can visit this bazaar and buy a handful of antiques at auction at meager prices.

 Shopping in Istanbul - Turkish Delight - Lokum